What are our endowment funds?

 - The Cruse Family Endowment

 - The Earls Family Endowment for College Guidance

 - The Lewis Family Endowment

 - Other Endowments

-> This endowment provides need-based tuition assistance for current and prospective families to attend Prestonwood Christian Academy.
-The fund was established in 2013 in memory of Felix Joseph (Joe) Lozano, IV ('09) by his father and stepmother Felix and Belinda Lozano III, mother Tifini Lozano, and siblings Gabe Lozano ('14) and Mercedes Lozano ('16).
+This endowment provides need-based tuition assistance for current and prospective families to attend Prestonwood Christian Academy.
+The fund was established in 2013 in memory of Felix Joseph (Joe) Lozano, IV ('09) by his father and stepmother Felix and Belinda Lozano III, mother Tifini Lozano, and siblings Gabe ('14) and Mercedes ('16).

-> In 2018 the Alumni Association established the Lion Legacy Endowment which exists to support the PCA's Sponsor-A-Child program that provides tuition assistance to students and their families who could not otherwise afford the Kingdom education that PCA offers.
-Our signature fundraising event every year is the Zig Ziglar Servant Leadership Award Dinner, which takes place in April.
+In 2018 the Alumni Association established the Lion Legacy Endowment which exists to support PCA's Sponsor-A-Child program that provides tuition assistance to students and their families who could not otherwise afford the Kingdom education PCA offers.
+Our signature fundraising event every year is the Zig Ziglar Servant Leadership Award Banquet, which takes place in April.
 Help us reach the highest Alumni participation for this special event.

-> The fund was established in 2017 by PCA Parents Kelly and Keri Earls and their sons Kaleb (’14), Kolson (’17) and Kamden (’22).
+The fund was established in 2017 by PCA Parents Kelly and Keri Earls and their sons Kaleb (’14), Kolson (’17) and Kamden (’22).
 The goal of the fund is to assist in funding various initiatives within the PCA College Guidance Office.
 The fund honors the contribution of PCA Director of College Guidance, Dr. Ron Moss.

 Dr. Eric and Darla Hollabaugh, and their children, Stephen ('08) and Heather ('09) established this family legacy fund in 2011.
 The fund benefits the PCA Sponsor-A-Child program which contributes need-based tuition assistance for students attending PCA.